shve2006/YouTube-Giant/README.md

 5️⃣ YouTube Shorts Terminator (Optimized)

 Description:

 Blocks all YouTube Shorts content, including recommendations and links, ensuring a completely Shorts-free viewing experience while keeping the rest of the platform accessible.

 6️⃣YouTube Shorts & Breaking News Eliminator (Ultimate)
 Description:
+using uBlock.
+It removes Shorts, breaking news banners, and other distractions for a cleaner YouTube experience.

+7️⃣YouTube Audio-Only
+Description:
+Added an “Audio Only” option for YouTube.
+It allows playing just the audio to save data, with two quality choices (128 kbps and 320 kbps).

+Description:
 Completely removes all traces of YouTube Shorts and Breaking News — including buttons, tabs, shelves, and thumbnails — for a distraction-free, clean YouTube experience.
 Works seamlessly with uBlock Origin (or compatible adblockers).

+8️⃣YouTube Native Fullscreen Button Restore

+Description:
+Added this fullscreen code because of a bug with [describe the specific bug].
+Had to include it to make the button work properly.